NLnetLabs/unbound/README-Travis.md

 export ANDROID_NDK_ROOT="$HOME/android-ndk"
 ```

 The second step installs the NDK and SDK.
-This step is handled in by the script `android/install_ndk.sh`.
+This step is handled in by the script `contrib/android/install_ndk.sh`.
 The script uses `ANDROID_NDK_ROOT` and `ANDROID_SDK_ROOT` to place the NDK and SDK in the `$HOME` directory.

-The third step sets the cross-compile environment using the script `android/setenv_android.sh`.
+The third step sets the cross-compile environment using the script `contrib/android/setenv_android.sh`.
 The script is `sourced` so the variables set in the script are available to the calling shell.
 The script sets variables like `CC`, `CXX`, `AS` and `AR`; sets `CFLAGS` and `CXXFLAGS`; sets a `sysroot` so Android headers and libraries are found; and adds the path to the toolchain to `PATH`.

-`setenv_android.sh` knows which toolchain and architecture to select by inspecting environmental variables set by Travis for the job.
-In particular, the variables `ANDROID_CPU` and `ANDROID_API` tell `setenv_android.sh` what tools and libraries to select.
+`contrib/android/setenv_android.sh` knows which toolchain and architecture to select by inspecting environmental variables set by Travis for the job.
+In particular, the variables `ANDROID_CPU` and `ANDROID_API` tell `contrib/android/setenv_android.sh` what tools and libraries to select.
 For example, below is part of the Aarch64 recipe.

 ```
 - os: linux